whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 2. Replace EFI folder in USB EFI partition with the INCLUDED CLOVER EFI FOLDER
 3. Boot into USB and select MacOs installer
 4. First boot Trackpad will not work, need and mouse connect through USB, Follow mac install instruction you can find it on tonymacx86 or other hackintosh forum
     - If you have chosen to install Catalina in HFS+ file system, follow the directions given in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/.
-Updating kexts and Clover is necessary at the moment.
+Updating Bluetooth kexts for DW1560 is necessary.
+Download is available at https://github.com/headkaze/OS-X-BrcmPatchRAM/releases and take a moment to read https://www.insanelymac.com/forum/topic/339175-brcmpatchram2-for-1015-catalina-broadcom-bluetooth-firmware-upload/
 5. After install success, boot into MacOS, Copy Kext In /kexts/Other -> /Library/Extension
 6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E*&&sudo chown -R 0:0 /L*/E*&&sudo kextcache -i /")to rebuild kext then reboot
 7. This time trackpad and audio will working normally, then you need to use Clover EFI bootloader to install clover to EFI partition